 Staying engaged depends on your work satisfaction

-RELATED: Kindness at work
+RELATED: Compassion at work

 Acts of kindness are an easy and quick way to build a positive work environment.
-Small gestures can go a long way.
+Indeed, small gestures can go a long way.
 Going to the kitchen to make a drink?
 Make sure you ask your colleagues if they want anything too (and wipe clean the microwave while you're there, even if you didn't make the mess!).
 Heading on holiday?
 Bring a few treats back and leave them in the office kitchen or communal area.
 Small gestures of kindness create positivity and, in fact, boost productivity.

 Indeed, research from the Association of Professional Executives of the Public Service of Canada (APEX) showed that incivility has “profound implications on the level of energy, emotional engagement, and performance of work teams.”
 Its study found that teams in a respectful environment: